danilop/yas3fs/README.md

                            (default is 10 seconds)
       --buffer-size=N      download buffer size in KB (0 to disable buffering, default is 10240 KB)
-      --no-metadata        don't write user metadata on S3 to persist file system attr/xattr
+      --buffer-prefetch=N  number of buffers to prefetch (default is 0) --no-metadata        don't write user metadata on S3 to persist file system attr/xattr
       --prefetch           start downloading file content as soon as the file is